colbyfayock/cloudinary-image-function/README.md

-# Tweet with Twitter!
+# Cloudinary Image Function

-Lambda for simply sending a tweet upon post using Netlify's Functions capabilities.
+Lambda for generating a predetermined Cloudinary image transform by ID.
+Particularly useful for being able to control an image dynamically with a static link.

 ## Setup